NBISweden/workshop-reproducible-research/docs/snakemake.md

         """
 ```

+!!! attention
+    Intendation is important in the Snakemake language, so make sure that you have the correct number of spaces before `input`/`output`/`shell` and their respective subsections.
+Don't use tabs (unless your editor automatically converts them to spaces).

 A rule has a name, here it's `convert_to_upper_case`.
 Make an effort to name your rules in way that makes it easy to understand the purpose of the rule, as rule names are one of the main ways to interact with the workflow.
-Intendation is important in the Snakemake language so make sure that you have tabs or spaces before `input`/`output`/`shell` and their respective subsections.

 The `shell` section contains the shell commands that will convert the text in the input file to upper case and send it to the output file.
 In the shell command string, we can refer to elements of the rule via curly brackets.
 Here, we refer to the output file by specifying `{output}` and to the input file by specifying `{input}`.
 If you're not very familiar with Bash, this particular command can be read like "send the contents of `a.txt` to the program `tr`, which will convert all characters in the set [a-z] to the corresponding character in the set [A-Z], and then send the output to `a.upper.txt`".

 Now let's run our first Snakemake workflow.
-When a workflow is executed Snakemake tries to generate given target files.
+When a workflow is executed Snakemake tries to generate a set of target files.
 Target files can be specified via the command line (or, as you will see later, in several other ways).
 Here we ask Snakemake to make the file `a.upper.txt`.
 It's good practice to first run with the flag `-n`(or `--dry-run`), which will show what Snakemake plans to do without actually running anything.
-You can also use the flag `-p` for showing the shell commands that it will execute and the flag `-r` for showing the reason for running a specific rule. `snakemake --help` will show you all available flags.
+You can also use the flag `-p`, for showing the shell commands that it will execute, and the flag `-r` for showing the reason for running a specific rule. `snakemake --help` will show you all available flags.

 ```no-highlight
 $ snakemake -n -r -p a.upper.txt